AlmaCRH/LAB-React-Intro-I/README.md

 ```
 npm create vite@latest my-react-app -- --template react
 ```
-2. Clean the code in App.jsx and style.css.
+2. Clean the code in App.jsx, index.css and App.css.
 ## Iteration 1 - Render Username from Data

 Initialize our React app with the following command.